ybiquitous/stylelint-ecosystem-tester/README.md

 An eligible package should meet the following criteria:

-- Top 20 most popular packages in the following categories:
+- Top 20 most popular packages in the following categories, except for those that do not obviously work with the latest Stylelint:
   - Plugins -- including `stylelint-plugin` keyword
   - Configurations -- including `stylelint-config` keyword
   - Formatters -- including `stylelint-formatter` keyword